xuyiqing/panelview_stata/README.md

 ## 2. Plotting Treatment Conditions

-First, we show how to visualize the dichotomous treatment conditions in a panel dataset.
+First, we show how to visualize the dichotomous treatment in a panel dataset.
 The treatment may  switch on and off or have missing values.

 ### 2.1 Two treatment conditions